-Most of us take our wireless mouse for granted, but the truth is that it’s one of our primary gateways to the internet, so having a reliable one is important.
+Most of us take the wireless mouse for granted, but since it’s one of our primary gateways to the internet, having a reliable one is important.
 Whether you need a new mouse for your computer, or you just want a spare one to take along when you’re out and about with your laptop, you’ll need a mouse that you don’t have to worry about.

 Read our shopping guide to find everything you need to know to find the right wireless mouse for you.
 Then, when you’re ready to buy, check out our top models before purchasing.